Azure/azure-sdk-tools/tools/stress-cluster/cluster/README.md

 1. Provision static resources (service principal, role assignments, static keyvault).
 1. Provision cluster resources (`main.bicep` entrypoint, standard ARM subscription deployment).
+    - NOTE: if the nodepool configuration for the AKS cluster needs to be updated, it cannot be done alongside a deployment to the cluster itself.
+In order to update the nodepool configuration only, pass the `-UpdateNodes` parameter to the provision script.
 1. Provision stress infrastructures resources into the Azure Kubernetes Service cluster via helm (`./kubernetes/stress-infrastructure` helm chart).

 ## Dev Cluster